 Succession planning is a big-picture examination of your personal and business assets and responsibilities, and identifying how best they can be managed in times of change.
 It is essential to ensure your assets and entitlements are protected.
 It puts you in the driver’s seat allowing you to take control when a crisis hits, and minimises disputes in times of high stress.

-In developing your plan we consider your goals for family, wealth, the business and your legacy.
-We ask the fundamental question ‘What do you want to achieve?’
-Then we will help you to enact a plan to help you get there.
+Development of a succession plan should ideally start between three and five years before you’re looking at moving on.
+This allows plenty of time to put in place structures necessary to achieve your goals.
+In developing your succession plan, we consider all your goals – family, wealth, the business and your legacy.
+We ask the fundamental question ‘what do you want to achieve?’ and help you enact a plan to get you there.

 For more information on farm succession planning, including how to minimise stamp duty, please visit here.

 Succession Planning FAQs

 There are a few things that you need to think about when creating your succession plan including: